-Distribution policy can be used by the board to migrate from an existing to a target capital structure over time.
-Since the transaction costs for shareholder distributions are minimal, distribution policy can be a cost-effective tool for fine-tuning capital structure.
+The board can use dividend policy to migrate from an existing to a target capital structure over time.
+Since the transaction costs for shareholder distributions are minimal, dividend policy can be a cost-effective tool for fine-tuning capital structure.

-As shown on Exhibit 4, there are numerous potential strategies for migrating the company's current capital structure to its target structure.
+As shown on Exhibit 4, there are numerous potential strategies for migrating the family business's current capital structure to its target structure.